kuco23/pokerlib/README.md

 Note that `kickers` attribute saves the indices of `hand.cards` that form `kickercards`.

-An example implementation is estimating the probability of a hand winning in a certain context (as implemented [here](https://github.com/cookpete/poker-odds)).
-This is done by repeatedly random-sampling hands and then averaging the wins.
+Using HandParser, we can estimate the probability of a given hand winning the game with given known cards on the table (as implemented in another python cli-app [here](https://github.com/cookpete/poker-odds)).
+We do this by repeatedly random-sampling hands, then averaging the wins.
 Mathematically, this process converges to the probability by the law of large numbers.

 ```python
 from random import sample